Travel

 It's the same principle as how you stopped memorizing phone numbers once you started saving them in your phone's contacts.
 The camera functions as an "external memory for visual information," and the brain decides "already saved to memory" and skips the memory formation process.

-However, not all photography impairs memory.
 In a follow-up experiment, Henkel found that when participants zoomed in on a specific part of an exhibit to photograph it, the impairment effect disappeared.
 Zooming requires careful observation of the subject, which makes it harder for the brain to cut corners.
+The problem is not the act of photographing itself but "pressing the shutter without directing attention."

 How to Have Both Photos and Memories